GwenTsang/conceptual_spaces/StyleGAN/readme.md

 ## L'Interprétabilité des dimensions dans StyleGAN

-StyleGAN est une architecture en GAN (_Generative Adversarial Network_).
-Nous allons montrer et expliquer en quoi, selon nous, cette architecture est assez prometteuse en ce qui concerne l’interprétabilité des espaces latents.
+StyleGAN is a GAN (_Generative Adversarial Network_) architecture.
+We will try to see here if this architecture is quite promising in terms of the interpretability of latent spaces.